Speaker / Host

-Experienced broadcaster, journalist and Author Jeremy Paxman has received numerous broadcasting awards for his well-renowned rigorous approach to interviewing which offers the perfect personality for conference facilitating.
+Jeremy Paxman is an experienced broadcaster, journalist, speaker and author.
+He has received numerous broadcasting awards for his well-renowned rigorous approach to interviewing which means he is the perfect personality for conference facilitating too.

 Jeremy Paxman was born in Yorkshire in 1950, educated at Malvern College in Worcestershire and received his degree (in English) from St Catharines College, Cambridge.

 For three years in the mid-seventies, Jeremy Paxman was based in Northern Ireland, where he covered the ‘Troubles’ for the BBC.
 In 1977, he joined the ‘Tonight’ programme, for which he was a roving reporter.
 This was followed by five years as a reporter on ‘Panorama’, where assignments took him frequently to Africa, the Americas and the Middle East.

 From 1989 – 2014. he anchored Newsnight (nightly, BBC2).
 For several years, he also presented Start The Week on BBC Radio Four.
 He became chairman of University Challenge in 1994.
 He has written widely for newspapers and magazines.
 Documentaries include ‘Who Do You think You Are?’ and’ Wilfred Owen: A Remembrance Tale.’

 His books include ‘A Higher Form of Killing’ (with Robert Harris), ‘Through The Volcanoes: A Central American Journey’; ‘Friends in High Places : Who Runs Britain?’; ‘Fish, Fishing and the Meaning of Life’; and the best-sellers ‘The English: A Portrait of A People,’ ‘The Political Animal’ and ‘On Royalty’

 His charitable interests include homelessness, mental health and education.
 In his spare time, he goes fly-fishing.